Craig H. Bassing

 Dr. Lori Ehrlich – Clinical Fellow

-Selected PublicationsGlendon Wu and Craig H. Bassing: BTG2-PRMT1 protein complexes antagonize pre-B cell proliferation to promote B cell development Celular and Molecular Immunology In Press, 2017.
+Selected PublicationsGlendon Wu and Craig H. Bassing: BTG2-PRMT1 protein complexes antagonize pre-B cell proliferation to promote B cell development.
+Celular and Molecular Immunology Epub ahead of print, 2018.

 Fisher, M.R., Rivera-Reyes, A., Bloch, N.B., Schatz, D.G., Bassing, C.H.: Immature Lymphocytes Inhibit Rag1 and Rag2 Transcription and V(D)J Recombination in Response to DNA Double-Strand Breaks.
 The Journal of Immunology 198: 2943-2956, 2017.